This post may contain affiliate links. Please see our disclosure policy.

 If you find a photograph of your ancestor in an online family tree, I recommend you reach out to the tree owner.
 You are both researching the same person and they may have other photographs for that family.

-Sometimes the simplest approach yields surprising results.
-A basic Google search for your ancestor’s name can uncover photographs that have been shared on websites, blogs, or forums that don’t appear in genealogy-specific databases.
+Simple, and more effective than most researchers expect.
+A basic Google search for your ancestor’s name can surface photographs shared on personal websites, local historical society pages, or family blogs that never appear in genealogy-specific databases.

 How to search effectively:

-- Type in an ancestor’s name and click on “Images” in the results page
+1. Type the ancestor’s name and click “Images” in the results

-- Add specific qualifiers like birthplace, death place, or occupation
+2. Add qualifiers — birthplace, death place, occupation

-- Include family relationships (e.g., “John Smith family Rockford Illinois”)
+3. Include family relationships: “John Smith family Rockford Illinois”

-- Search for unusual name combinations that would be specific to your family
+4. Try unusual name combinations specific to your family

 Have you found old family photos in an unusual place?
 Share your experience in the comments below.